SConsul/Adversarial_Attacks/README.md

 Apart from this, if an accurate copy of a model is gotten hold of by an adversary, he can probe his own model for weaknesses and thus infer the same about the target.
 This can reduce the accuracy of the target over time as more and more adversaries get to know about the model's weaknesses.

 The metrics that companies give out for model comprehension often involves some heuristic or a function of the gradient of the output with respect to the input.
+These heuristics (called saliency maps) are what expose this model to exploratory attacks.

 ### Problem Model